 In describing physical and cultural heritage, the proponent will provide information on heritage resources, including structures, sites or things of historical, archaeological, paleontological or architectural significance.
+Refer to Technical Guidance for Assessing Physical and Cultural Heritage or any Structure, Site or Thing that is of Historical, Archeological, Paleontological or Architectural Significance under the Canadian Environmental Assessment Act, 2012.

-In describing current uses of land and resources by Aboriginal groups for traditional purposes, the proponent will include activities related, but not limited, to hunting, fishing, trapping, cultural and other traditional uses of the land (e.g. collection of medicinal plants, use of sacred sites).
-Potential effects on current uses include access to areas that are of importance or concern to Aboriginal groups.
+In describing current uses of land, water and resources by Aboriginal groups for traditional purposes, the proponent will include activities related, but not limited, to hunting, fishing, trapping, cultural and other traditional uses of the land (e.g. collection of medicinal plants, use of sacred sites, communal gathering of fish for feasts).
+Potential effects on current uses include changes to access to areas that are of importance or concern to Aboriginal groups and changes associated with cultural or historical aspects of the use (e.g. traditional knowledge transfer, teaching of traditional languages, communal gathering).